nefarius/vicius/README.md

 - [ ] Tidy up and improve includes
 - [ ] Implement machine-wide registration
       Currently only the user executing the updater will run registrations, which is sufficient for most cases
+- [ ] Postpone update dialog popping up if the product is currently in use

 ## Sources & 3rd party credits